flamelink/flamelink-js-sdk/docs/_coverpage.md

 > Easily integrate with your Flamelink CMS.

 - Promise-based, simple and intuitive API
-- Supports both Cloud Firestore and the Real-time Database
+- Supports both Cloud Firestore and the Realtime Database
 - Built on top of the Firebase SDK

 [GitHub](https://github.com/flamelink/flamelink-js-sdk/)